-We use 10% neutral buffered formalin as our universal fixative.
-For routine samples we recommend that tissues be fixed in 10% neutral buffered formalin for 24-48 hours and then transferred to 70% ethanol until tissues are processed.
+The core uses 10% neutral buffered formalin as its universal fixative.
+For routine samples, tissues should be fixed in 10% neutral buffered formalin for 24-48 hours before being transferred to 70% ethanol for processing.

 Microtomy and Cryosectioning

 Core personnel routinely sections paraffin-embedded tissues at 4 μm, unless otherwise specified.
 Most sections are placed on charged slides for better adhesion.
 Sections can also be prepared for DNA isolation, in situ hybridization, and laser capture microdissection.